FreeCAD/FPA/handbook/process/member.md

 The FPA functions best with an active and participating membership.
 Thus it is in our interest to regularly add new members and move inactive members to that status.

+* The takes nominations from its existing members and from the larger FreeCAD community.
+If you know someone that you think would represent the community well, you may submit a nomination by emailing fpa@freecad.org
+    - You may not nominate yourself

 When proposing a vote to add members, the following criteria may be helpful:

 * Is this person recognized and respected in the FreeCAD community?